 - Please keep dogs under control or on leads, especially during the bird nesting season between April and July.

-- Campfires are not permitted at any time on Mar Lodge Estate due to the risk of wildfires severely damaging ecologically sensitive and important habitats.
+- Campfires are not permitted at any time on Mar Lodge Estate.
+This is due to the risk of wildfires severely damaging ecologically sensitive and important habitats.

 - There are toilet facilities and a small information hut at the Linn of Dee, open seasonally.